6 paradoxes in price offering in the outdoor accommodation industry

 5. Priority paradox

 Handling priorities leads to a fifth paradox.
-In Revenue Management, you optimise revenue and occupancy rates.
-However, you also may have to consider contractual agreements with homeowners.
+In revenue management, you optimise revenue and occupancy rates.
+However, you also may have to consider contractual agreements with accommodation owners.
 For example, you want to equally divide revenue across owners if their units are similar.
-When bookings are made without a preference for a specific unit your system automatically takes into account which unit (read: owner) should get the booking to equally divide revenue.
+When bookings are made without a preference for a specific unit, your system automatically takes into account which unit (read: owner) should get the booking to equally divide revenue.
 More advanced setups include owner pools in which revenue is divided based on several business rules.

 6. Discount paradox

-The discount paradox occurs when customers are getting trained in expecting to get discounts, and start to expect lower prices and may hold off until they see a deal.
-Over the entire period, this may lead to a revenue loss.
-We understand that there is fierce competition in the market and that a discount may convince your customer to finalise a booking fast.
-We find that discounts are sometimes offered because they are thought to be the way to go, or because sales are lagging behind due to competitors’ promotional campaigns.
+The discount paradox occurs when customers are trained to expect discounts, start expecting lower prices, and may hold off booking until they see a deal.
+Over time, this may lead to a revenue loss.
+We understand that there is fierce competition in the market and that a discount may convince your customer to finalise a booking quickly.
+We find that discounts are sometimes offered because they are thought to be the way to go or because sales are lagging due to competitors’ promotional campaigns.
 However, you have to be smart in your price offering to ensure that your profit margin is preserved while giving your customer the impression that it is an irresistible deal.